iaarkz/iaarkz/README.md

 </div>

 <details><summary style="font-size:20px">More About Me</summary>
 <p align="left">  I'm a bachelor in psychology changing career to Front-End development, as it was a passion for me when I was younger.
-I want to use what I've learned while I was Psychology major to make the web and apps more inclusive, accessible and for everyone, so we can a significant and positive impact on people's lives through technology.
+I want to use what I've learned while I was Psychology major to make the web and apps more inclusive, accessible and for everyone, so we can have a significant and positive impact on people's lives through technology.
 I also learned a bit of UX Design and I can work with Photoshop, Figma, Premiere and After Effects.</p>
 </details>

 <details><summary style="font-size:20px">Languages and Tools</summary>